honkamj/locor/README.md

 # Locor

-Locor is a generic multimodal image registration tool based on modaling local functional dependence with learned basis functions.
+Locor is a generic multimodal image registration tool based on modaling local functional dependence with linear combination of learned basis functions.

 ## Installation